Technical Reference

 The bit aspect ratio (BAR) describes the shape of each recorded bit as the ratio of its along-track length to its cross-track width.
 Older drives maintained a BAR of 4:1 to 6:1, producing elongated bits that were relatively easy for the read channel to distinguish.
 Modern high-density drives have compressed BAR toward 2:1 or even 1:1 (square bits) in two-dimensional magnetic recording (TDMR) designs.
 Square bits pack more tightly but generate stronger inter-track interference, which forces the read channel to filter signal from adjacent tracks using multiple readers per head.

-At sub-70 nm track pitch, the physical tolerances for head positioning during imaging become extreme.
+At sub-70 nm track pitch, the physical tolerances for head positioning during imaging tighten to the point where any thermal or mechanical perturbation matters.
 Thermal expansion of the actuator arm by a fraction of a degree can shift the heads off-center by tens of nanometers.
 Micro-vibrations from the spindle motor or from placing the drive on an unstable surface have the same effect.
 When donor heads replace failed originals, even a slight difference in head geometry or fly height characteristic alters the effective read width, and the track margin error budget that was already near zero shrinks further.
 This is why high-capacity drives (16 TB and above) have lower tolerance for imperfect donor matches and why firmware-level adaptive parameters (head profile tables, zone-specific gain settings) must often be rebuilt in PC-3000 to get a clean image from a donor head set.

 Tracks, Sectors, and Zones